Biden launches 2020 bid warning ‘soul’ of America at stake

-WASHINGTON (AP) — Former Vice President Joe Biden formally joined the crowded Democratic presidential contest on Thursday, declaring the “soul of this nation” at stake if President Donald Trump wins re-election.
+WASHINGTON (AP) — Declaring the “soul of this nation” at stake, former Vice President Joe Biden pushed into the crowded 2020 presidential contest on Thursday and quickly sparked a fierce debate over the direction of the modern-day Democratic Party.

-In a video posted on Twitter , Biden focused on the 2017 deadly clash between white supremacists and counter protesters in Charlottesville, Virginia.
-Biden noted Trump’s comments that there were some “very fine people” on both sides of the violent encounter, which left one woman dead.
+Ignoring the political noise in his own party, Biden aimed directly at Donald Trump in an announcement video seizing on the Republican president’s response to the deadly clash between white supremacists and counter protesters in Charlottesville, Virginia two years ago.
+That was the spur for him to launch a third presidential bid, Biden said, noting Trump’s comments that there were some “very fine people” on both sides of the violent encounter, which left one woman dead.

-The 76-year-old Biden becomes an instant front-runner alongside Vermont Sen. Bernie Sanders, who is leading many polls and has proved to be a successful fundraiser .
-Biden has legislative and international experience that is unmatched in the Democratic field, and he is among the best-known faces in U.S. politics.
-He quickly racked up endorsements on Thursday morning, becoming the first Democrat running for president with the backing of more than one U.S. senator.
+Yet Biden will get a chance to take on Trump only if he survives a Democratic field that now spans at least 20 contenders.
+And his party’s more liberal wing was far from welcoming in the hours immediately after he declared his candidacy.
+Justice Democrats, a group created from the remnants of Bernie Sanders’ failed 2016 campaign, came out against Biden on Thursday and spent much of the day assailing him on social media.

-Still, Biden must compete in a field that now spans at least 20 Democrats and has been celebrated for its racial and gender diversity.
-As an older white man with occasionally centrist views, Biden has to prove he’s not out of step with his party.
+As an older white man with often-centrist views, Biden must now prove he’s not out of step with Democrats trying to push the party to the left.

+He’s been taking steps in recent weeks to clean up perceived missteps from his long record in elected office, including his role as a senator in allowing sexual harassment accuser Anita Hill to be grilled by an all-male committee during the Clarence Thomas Supreme Court confirmation hearings.

+A campaign aide said Biden has privately contacted Hill to share “his regret for what she endured and his admiration for everything she has done to change the culture around sexual harassment in this country.”
+But The New York Times reported Thursday that Hill said in an interview she was “deeply unsatisfied” and unconvinced by his apology.

-He’s yet to outline his positions on the issues defining the 2020 Democratic primary, most notably “Medicare for All,” the universal health care plan authored by Sanders that has been adopted by virtually the entire Democratic field.
+He would be the oldest person ever elected president — Trump was 70 in 2016 — even as his party embraces a new generation of diversity.
+He’s also yet to outline his positions on issues defining the 2020 Democratic primary, most notably “Medicare for All,” the universal health care plan authored by Sanders that has been embraced in one form or another by virtually the entire Democratic field.

 “I only hope you have the intelligence, long in doubt, to wage a successful primary campaign,” Trump said.
 “It will be nasty – you will be dealing with people who truly have some very sick & demented ideas.
 But if you make it, I will see you at the Starting Gate.”